 How often do you assess your practice to determine if you are developing skills that actually work in competition and reflect competition?

 6 How they work with Coaches

-Elite players do not have to get on with their coaches
+Elite players do not have to be best friends with their coaches.

 However, they do have to have mutual respect as well as trust and belief in one another.
 That is essential.